null

 However once your baby can use the dummy herself (so Mum or Dad doesn't rush back to put it in), a dummy is an excellent tool to encourage self settling and sleeping through.

 We find this works best if you have several dummies in the cot, a gentle nightlight and a breathable mesh bumper to keep the dummies in.
 Some parents find a safe comforter toy, like Sleepytot also handy for this stage.
-We recommended a comforter be introduced once baby is at least 6 months old.
+Red Nose Australia recommends comforters be introduced once baby is at least 7 months old.

-So there is no hard and fast rule that says a baby can't have a dummy if they are going to learn to self settle.
+There is no hard and fast rule that says a baby can't have a dummy if they are going to learn to self-settle.
 It depends on how you use it and whether your baby can put it back in every time it falls out or they get to the end of a sleep cycle.

 But if you plan to stop using a dummy, then we recommend you do it as a part of your plan to teach your baby to self settle.